christophergarthwood/appdevstig_docs/Template_003_ApplicationConfigurationGuideStandard.md

 ## Using/Starting [Software Application Name]

 Detail how the overall system gets started.
-If it is a multi-step process indicate that.
+If it is a multi-step process indicates that.
 Highlight any special access, accounts or permissions required to make the system initiate.
 Detail any steps required prior to actual use.

 ***Example:***